 (3) The Minister must consult the Swan River Trust established by the Swan and Canning Rivers Management Act 2006 before the Governor acts under subsection (1) in relation to any waters that are in the development control area or the Riverpark within the meaning of that Act.

-[(3a) deleted]

 (4) Subject to subsection (4a), the Governor may by the order under subsection (1) which constitutes a marine nature reserve, a marine park or a marine management area, or by a subsequent order published in the Gazette, classify the reserve, park or management area as of Class A.

 (4AA) Except as provided in this section, section 13AA or by an Act —